 In Morristown of 1889, there was no hospital and a woman’s place was in the home.
 Yet it was a woman who, by the bequest of her home and property, brought Morristown Memorial Hospital into being and the community was forged.

 From its inception, the Women's Association has financially supported the hospital by funding hospital buildings, purchasing the first ambulance, underwriting the training of nurses and funding "charity care."
 Today, WAMMC members continue this tradition of financial support by running several lucrative businesses, The Bargain Box Thrift Shop and the three hospital gift shops.
 In addition, fundraisers have grown in creativity and scope, exemplified by the Association's signature event, Mansion in May Designer Showhouse and Gardens.

 Another hallmark of the first 120 years of the Women's Association history has been volunteer service.
 The Women's Association and its tasks have evolved.
 No longer do members fold diapers, stitch hospital linens or sponsor afternoon teas.
-Today, the association is responsible for several service programs such as providing art in public areas of the hospital, fresh flowers in the chapel, holiday decorations and scholarship funds for deserving staff.
+Today, the association is responsible for several service programs such as providing art in public areas of the hospital, seasonal flowers in the chapel, holiday decorations and scholarship funds for deserving staff.
 The Women's Association remains a volunteer organization with the unwavering mission to support Morristown Medical Center.